HomeTriviaPlantsQueen of the Night Cactus

 Its common name 'orchid cactus' comes from the flower’s resemblance to orchids, though it is indeed a cactus.

-The Queen of the Night cactus blooms for only one night per year.
+Each flower of the Queen of the Night cactus blooms for only one night.

 Click to reveal answer ›